Conservation laws and quantum error correction: towards a generalised matching decoder: Decoding algorithms

 The errors that act on a quantum error-correcting code can be grouped into equivalence classes.
 Unlike classical error correction, there are many errors that can be introduced to a quantum error-correcting code that have an equivalent action.
 This is because errors are equivalent up to multiplication by a stabilizer operator.
 For instance, error $E \in \mathcal{P}^{\otimes n}$ has an equivalent action on the code as the error $ES$ for any $S \in \mathcal{S}$.
 Let us write $A \sim B$ if there exists a stabilizer $S \in \mathcal{S}$ such that $A = BS$, i.e., $A$ is in the same equivalence class of errors as $B$.
 We look for a correction $C$ such that $C\sim E$ since $CE = SE^2 = S \in \mathcal{S}$ assuming $C\sim E$ holds.

 Different equivalence classes of errors differ by their action on the code space.
-Up to multiplication by stabilizers, the action of a correction $C$ changes compared to $E$ if only if it differs from error $E$ by a logical operator, i.e., if $CL = ES$ for some choice of stabilizer $S \in \mathcal{S}$ such that $CE \in \mathcal{L}$.
-This distinction allows us to define different equivalence classes of errors $ \mathcal{K}_L $ with respect to some candidate choice of correction $C'$ where each equivalence class is labeled by a logical Pauli operator $L \in \mathcal{L}$.
+Up to multiplication by stabilizers, the action of a correction $C$ changes compared to $E$ if and only if it differs from error $E$ by a logical operator, i.e., if $CL = ES$ for some choice of stabilizer $S \in \mathcal{S}$ such that $CE \in \mathcal{L}$.
+This distinction allows us to define different equivalence classes of errors $ \mathcal{K}_L $ with respect to some candidate choice of correction $C'$ that is fixed for all $ \mathcal{K}_L $, where each equivalence class is labeled by a logical Pauli operator $L \in \mathcal{L}$.
 We define

-For some fixed correction $C'$, an optimal choice of decoder, otherwise known as a maximum-likelihood decoder, will consider the possibility of the occurrence of all errors consistent with each choice of correction $C'L \in \mathcal {K}_L$.
+For some correction $C'$, an optimal choice of decoder, otherwise known as a maximum-likelihood decoder, will consider the possibility of the occurrence of all errors belonging to $ \mathcal {K}_L$.
 Specifically, we look to maximise the value of $P_L$ for each logical operator $L$, such that

 where we assume that we have prior knowledge to evaluate the probability $\pi(E)$ that the error $E$ was drawn from the distribution specified by the error model.
 We choose the correction $C = C' L$ for the maximal value of $P_L$